ruffk/ZwiftActivityMonitor/README.md

 Zwift Activity Monitor
 ======================

-## This project is no longer support due to Zwift switching to packet level encryption!
+## This project is no longer supported due to Zwift switching to packet level encryption!
+Try Sauce for Zwift.

 ## The Power is Within You